rockofox/indigo/README.md

     <h3 align="left">Indigo</h3>
 </h1>

-Indigo is an **experimental** multiparadigm programming language designed to lay focus on functional programming, clearity and familiarity.
+Indigo is an **experimental** multiparadigm programming language designed to lay focus on functional programming, clearity and convinience.
 Inspired by F# and Haskell, it aims to deliver satisfactory functional programming features, while exploring new concepts.
 ```ruby
 let greet (name: String) => IO = println "Hello " : name